sa-webb/sa-webb/README.md

 ### Hi 👋 I'm Austin.

-- 💻 I'm currently working as a Data Engineer in Health Care Systems supporting.
+- 💻 I'm currently working as a Data Engineer in Health Care Systems.

 ## Below are some of my favorite tools.